-- The risk strategy and risk appetite, which is set by the Board and then used to inform business planning. - Capital and liquidity management information which enables the monitoring of up-to-date capital and liquidity levels. - The IMMMR principles that must be followed by those who have responsibility for carrying them out. - Stress and scenario testing, which helps simulate the likely impact of risks on the business (outlined in the Stress and Scenario Testing Business Standard). - The explicit consideration of risk in the development of the business plans and strategy, and in performance reporting (outlined in the Strategy and Planning Business Standard). - The risk register and risk spectrum, which record all quantifiable and non-quantifiable risks identified via top-down and bottom-up processes (outlined in the Aviva Group Risk Management Framework Policy and supporting guidance).
+- The risk strategy and risk appetite, which is set by the Board and then used to inform business planning. - Capital and liquidity management information which enables the monitoring of up-to-date capital and liquidity levels. - The risk identification, measurement, management, monitoring, and reporting principles that must be followed by those who have responsibility for carrying them out. - Stress and scenario testing, which helps simulate the likely impact of risks on the business (outlined in the Stress and Scenario Testing Business Standard). - The explicit consideration of risk in the development of the business plans and strategy, and in performance reporting (outlined in the Strategy and Planning Business Standard). - The risk register and risk spectrum, which record all quantifiable and non-quantifiable risks identified via top-down and bottom-up processes (outlined in the Internal Controls Business Standard and the Aviva Investors Risk Management Framework).

-In combination, these elements create a holistic overview of the elements of risk that may impact the business, and which is taken into account in day-to-day decision-making.
-These ORSA processes provide the Board with insights on the key risks and current and future capital requirements of the Company.
+In combination, these elements create a holistic overview of the elements of risk that may impact the business, and which is considered in day-to-day decision-making.
+These ORSA process provide the Board with insights on the key risks and current and future capital requirements of the Company.